Deception of the Masses

 Personally I prefer the "swirling zagnut" of Jive grips, but that's just me.

-In 1999 advertisers depend on the name of riders to sell bikes and components, not the
+In 1999 advertisers depend on the name of riders to sell bikes and components, not the quality of the product.

 And in 1999 the average 20" bike rider between the ages of 10-13 will fall for it.